EFT Payment: An Essential Guide to Electronic Funds Transfer

 EFT payments generally cannot be canceled after initiation.
 If funds are sent by mistake, the receiving party must be asked to refund the payment once received.

-Q: How long does an EFT payment take to process?
+Q: How long does it take for an EFT payment to process?

 EFT payments are typically processed within 1-4 business days.
 However, the exact timeline can vary depending on the type of transfer and the banks involved.